Spatial Disparities in Fire Shelter Accessibility: Capacity Challenges in the Palisades and Eaton Fires: Conclusion

 In the second step, each population grid $i$ searches for shelter locations $j$ within its catchment area and sums up $R_j$ values of these shelter locations.
 The equation for Step 2 is defined as follows:

-where: \begin{itemize} \item $A_i$ is the accessibility measure at location $i$. \item $R_j$ is the supply-to-demand (shelter-to-population) ratio at shelter location $j$ which falls within the catchment area centered on population location $i$ (i.e., where $t_{ij}\leq t_0$). \item $t_{ij}$ is the travel time between population grid cell $i$ and shelter location $j$ \item $W_{ij}$ is the same Gaussian distance weights used in Step 1. \end{itemize}
+where: \begin{itemize} \item $A_i$ is the accessibility measure at location $i$. \item $R_j$ is the supply-to-demand (shelter-to-population) ratio at shelter location $j$ which falls within the catchment area centered on population location $i$ (i.e., where $t_{ij}\leq t_0$). \item $t_{ij}$ is the travel time between population grid cell $i$ and shelter location $j$ \item $W_{ij}$ is the same Gaussian distance weights used in Step 1. \item $t_0$ is the \textit{travel time threshold} \end{itemize}

-The Spatial Access module in PySAL (The Python Spatial Analysis Library) \cite{pysalaccess} includes an implementation of the Enhanced Two-Step Floating Catchment Area (E2SFCA) method, available through the function {\texttt{Access.enhanced\_two\_stage\_fca}} \cite{pysal2024enhanced2sfca}.
+The Spatial Access module in PySAL (The Python Spatial Analysis Library) \cite{pysalaccess} includes an implementation of the E2SFCA method, available through the function {\texttt{Access.enhanced\_two\_stage\_fca}} \cite{pysal2024enhanced2sfca}.
 One of the input parameters required for this function is the weight function $W_{ij}$, as defined in the above equations.
 Users can specify either a step function or a Gaussian weight function with a specified width ($\sigma$).
 In this study, we applied a Gaussian weight function with $\sigma$ = 30.
+The rationale for selecting this value is discussed in Section~\ref{sec:accessibility}.